How to Snag the Attention of a Distracted Child

-Any teacher or parent knows that the wandering eye – and mind – of a student with ADHD is a serious impediment to learning.
-Use these techniques to focus the attention of children who have trouble paying attention to assignments and lessons that don’t spark their interests.
+Any teacher or parent knows that the wandering eye — and mind — of a student with ADHD is a serious impediment to learning.
+Use these techniques to focus the attention of children with ADD who have trouble paying attention to assignments and lessons that don’t spark their interests.

 Researchers recognize that ADHD doesn’t impair the ability to pay attention, but rather the ability to control what one pays attention to.
 Medication can do a lot to help many kids concentrate, but all children with ADHD can benefit from the focus techniques listed here.